jppradhan/ssh-mcp/README.md

 ### ssh_execute

-Execute a command on a remote server via SSH with persistent connections, just like using `ssh -A pradhan@dev234`.
+Execute a command on a remote server via SSH with persistent connections, just like using `ssh -A username@hostname`.

 **Key Benefits of Persistent Connections:**
 - First command to a server establishes the connection